awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 When constructing a client object, you can pass in an optional :aws-java-class:`ClientConfiguration` object to customize the client's configuration.

-If you connect to the internet through a proxy server, you'll need to configure your proxy server settings (proxy host, port and username/password) through the :classname:`ClientConfiguration` object.
+If you connect to the Internet through a proxy server, you'll need to configure your proxy server settings (proxy host, port, and username/password) through the :classname:`ClientConfiguration` object.